3rd Annual Mental Disorder and Criminal Justice Conference: “Beyond Fitness and NCR – Mental Health in Criminal Justice”

 - 3:10 – 3: 40 p.m.
 “Everything You Ever Wanted to Know about the Civil Mental Health System … but were afraid to ask”

 - Kelley Bryan, PBP Lawyers (Toronto)

-- Dr. Mark Pearce, Centre for Addiction and Mental Health (Toronto)
+- Dr. Mark Pearce, MD, FRCPC, Forensic Psychiatrist, Ontario Shores Centre for Mental Health Sciences; Assistant Professor, University of Toronto (Toronto)

 - Thomas Whillier

 - 3:40 – 3:55 p.m.
 How to get Paid – Legal Aid Update

 - Darcy DesLauriers, Director, Lawyer Services and Payments, Legal Aid Ontario